 An Introduction to Regenerative Medicine for Spine Pain

 When it comes to back pain and regenerative treatment, doctors are usually referring to the use of orthobiologics.

-Typically, that includes substances from your own body, such as stem cells and platelet-rich plasma, injected into problem areas.
+Typically, that includes substances from your own body, such as bone marrow concentrate and platelet-rich plasma, injected into problem areas.
 Published research suggests that this type of treatment can help to stimulate the regeneration and healing of tendons, ligaments, cartilage and bone.

 The best type of regenerative medicine for spine pain depends on what your physician has diagnosed as the problem: